BillRaymond/agile-in-action-minima/_posts/2023-05-09-using-metrics-to-drive-value-delivery.md

 ---
 It is time to measure 👏🏽 team success with customer-focused, value-driven 📈 metrics

-In today's podcast, we are thrilled to have @Dave Witkin, Founder, and Managing Principal at @Packaged Agile, join us for a lively discussion on metrics that matter for team success.
+In today's podcast, we are thrilled to have Dave Witkin, Founder, and Managing Principal at Packaged Agile, join us for a lively discussion on metrics that matter for team success.

 If your primary measure of team success is velocity and story points, I propose you shift that to customer-focused, value-driven metrics.
 In today's podcast, Bill and Dave share stories and examples of metrics that can help you drive customer success.